 attribute.environment=assertion.arn.contains(":instance-profile/Production") ? "prod" : "test"

-An attribute condition lets you restrict what identities can authenticate using your workload identity pool.
+A condition lets you restrict which identities can authenticate using your workload identity pool.
 Using a CEL expression, you can examine the attributes on a request credential and choose whether to allow access.

 If your workload uses an identity provider that's available to the general public, you can restrict access so only the identities you choose have access to your workload identity pool.